1959 UC Riverside Highlanders football team

-The 1959 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1959 NCAA College Division football season.
+The 1959 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1959 college football season.
 Led by first-year head coach Jim Whitley, UC Riverside compiled a record of 5–2.
 The team outscored its opponents 125 to 75 for the season.
 The Highlanders played home games at UCR Athletic Field in Riverside, California.